alanhett/coin-cost-basis/README.md

 ## Changelog

+### 0.6
+- Fixed a bug where Excel's math precision was creating extraneous loops
+- Created new variables to replace numerous array calls and improve readability

 ### 0.5
 - Rows are now unlimited.
-Add rows to the template as needed.
+Add rows to the template as needed
-- Additional date validation added.
+- Additional date validation added

 ### 0.4
 - Minor bug fixes as a result of testing